Fidel Castro: Death

-Castro died in Havana on the night of 25 November 2016.
+Castro died in Havana on the night of 25 November 2016 at the age of 90.
 The cause of death was not disclosed.

 His brother, President Raúl Castro, confirmed the news in a brief speech: "The commander in chief of the Cuban revolution died at 22:29 [EST] this evening."
-His death came 9 months after his older brother Ramón died at the age of 91 in February.

 Fidel Castro was cremated the next day.
-A funeral procession travelled 900 km along the island's central highway from Havana to Santiago de Cuba, tracing in reverse, the route of the "Freedom Caravan" of January 1959, and after nine days of public mourning, his ashes were entombed in the Santa Ifigenia Cemetery in Santiago de Cuba.
+A funeral procession travelled 900 km along the island's central highway from Havana to Santiago de Cuba, tracing in reverse the route of the "Freedom Caravan" of January 1959.

+After nine days of public mourning, his ashes were entombed in the Santa Ifigenia Cemetery in Santiago de Cuba.

+Fidel's death came nine months after his older brother Ramón died at the age of 91 in February.